rust-lang/blog.rust-lang.org/content/Project-Goals-Dec-Update.md

 We largely completed our goal to stabilize the language features used by the Rust for Linux project.
 In some cases a small amount of work remains.
 Over the last six months, we...

 * stabilized the `offset_of!` macro to get the offset of fields;
-* *almost* stabilized the `CoercePointee` trait -- but [discovered that the current implementaton was revealing unstable details](https://github.com/rust-lang/rust/pull/133820#issuecomment-2559379796), which is currently being resolved;
+* *almost* stabilized the `CoercePointee` trait -- but [discovered that the current implementation was revealing unstable details](https://github.com/rust-lang/rust/pull/133820#issuecomment-2559379796), which is currently being resolved;
 * `asm_goto` stabilization PR and reference updates are up, excluding the "output" feature.
 * completed the majority of the work for arbitrary self types, which is being used by RfL and just needs documentation before stabilisation